“LIGO” Documentary: "I don't think I have ever seen a better presentation of how science is done.”

 The discovery made by LIGO's two giant detectors in Louisiana and Eastern Washington State was the culmination of a half-century-long search.

-Credit: Simulating Extreme Spacetimes Project (SXS) and LIGO Laboratory.
+Gravitational Wave Event GW150914 Credit: Simulating Extreme Spacetimes Project (SXS) and LIGO Laboratory.

-It was Vladimir Braginsky, a Soviet scientist, and Kip, who were concerned that once LIGO achieved a measurement in the quantum world there was a barrier to extremely sensitive measurement that had stood firm for nearly a hundred years.
+It was Vladimir Braginsky, a Soviet scientist, and Kip, who were long ago concerned that once LIGO achieved that measurement in the quantum world, looming ahead was an impenetrable quantum barrier that might well be an ultimate limit to LIGO's sensitivity: A theoretical barrier that had stood firm for nearly a hundred years.

-Credit: Max Planck Inst. for Gravitational Physics and Potsdam University
+Gravitational Wave Event GW230529 Credit: Max Planck Inst. for Gravitational Physics and Potsdam University

-The gravitational waves are so faint, it was like seeing one strand of hair on the surface of the nearest star, Alpha Centauri, 25 trillion miles away.
+These gravitational waves are so faint, it was like seeing one strand of hair on the surface of the nearest star, Alpha Centauri, 25 trillion miles away.

-Credit: ESA/Hubble & NASA
+Alpha Centauri Credit: ESA/Hubble & NASA

-Credit: MIT Center for Art, Science and Technology, Jefferson Lab and Sputnik Animation.
+Proton Image Credit: MIT Center for Art, Science and Technology, Jefferson Lab and Sputnik Animation.

 In 2024, more than five decades later, LIGO succeeded in breaking this theoretically insurmountable barrier, known as the Standard Quantum Limit.
 This is the story of that astonishing achievement.

-LIGO 2024 Squeezer
+LIGO 2024 Squeezer Credit: LIGO Laboratory

 We love this certificate for our audience award for “LIGO” from the Ierapetra International Documentary Film Festival in Greece.